oplS17projects/Hermes/README.md

 > Will you use map/filter/reduce?
 How?

-Map will be used for dealing editor area of clients.
+Map will be used for dealing with editor area of clients.
+Iterating over a list of open ports to send messages(we expect a lot more but these are ones off the top of our heads)

 > Will you use object-orientation?
 How?

-Keeping account of the number of clients will require an object of some sort.
+Keeping count of the number of clients will require an object of some sort.
 With procedures to increment and decrement the number of users

 > Will you use functional approaches to processing your data?
 How?